 - Postinfective tympanosclerosis usually follows chronic infection.

 - Paget's disease of bone can cause a clinically indistinguishable syndrome, but will usually have other features of the disease.
 Ask about change in hat size and bony pain.
-Histologically, Paget's disease of bone can be differentiated from otosclerosis.
+Histologically, Paget's disease of bone can be differentiated from OTSC.

 - Osteogenesis imperfecta can have similar effects on the ossicles (and histologically is indistinguishable) but its typical features, such as the presence of blue sclerae or other bony abnormalities, may help to detect the underlying condition.

 - Audiometry is the primary investigation of choice.
-Bone and air conduction must be tested and typically reveal a purely conductive, predominantly low-tone loss.
+Bone and air conduction must be tested and they typically reveal a purely conductive, predominantly low-tone loss.

 - Audiogram patterns such as Carhart's notch (a drop in bone conduction thresholds of 20-30 dB, most pronounced at 2000 Hz) and excessive sensorineural loss (beyond any likely presbycusis) may help to discriminate.